GaglianoTaliun-Lab/PheWeb2-API/README.md

 to create `pheno-list.json`.

-To pre-process all files to properly work with the backend server, run:
+To pre-process all files to properly work with the backend server, run

 `pheweb process`

+in the base directory of PheWeb.
+(Parent directory of preprocessing/)

+You must have pheno-list.json inside the base directory.

 ## Runtime Data
+After pre-processing, you will get a folder called `generated_by_pheweb/`, which contains the data for the API application.

-After pre-processing, these folders (with data) need to be present before running.
+Ensure these folders (with data) are present before running the backend / API.

 ```
 CLSA_PheWeb_data